 Principal Sources of Mercantile Law

-As India was under the control of the British for a longer time, the Indian mercantile law is derived from the English mercantile law meaning.
-All the concepts, formats can be taken from it the English law.
-Even in recent times also if any issues are unsolved, our judicial heads will take help from the English mercantile law.
+As India was under the control of the British for a longer time, the Indian Mercantile Law is derived from the English Mercantile Law meaning.
+All the concepts, formats can be taken from it English Law.
+Even in recent times also if any issues are unsolved, our judicial heads will take help from the English Mercantile Law.

 The Carriers Act(1865)